-The Proposed LDP includes a requirement for landscaping to screen employment uses from the residential properties along the A9 and provide a context for new built development, which has been carried forward from the adopted 2017 LDP.
-The Proposed LDP also repeats the requirements of the 2017 LDP as follows:-
+As set out above, site OP1 has been carried forward from the 2017 Local Development Plan where it was allocated for employment uses across the full 2ha area of the site with a requirement for landscaping to screen employment uses from the residential properties along the A9 and provide a context for new built development.
+The requirement for landscape screening is carried forward in the Proposed LDP.
+The Proposed LDP also repeats the requirements of the 2017 LDP as follows: